Researchers Develop Way to Detect Spoiled Milk with a Smartphone

 “You can smell or taste if milk is off, but that requires opening the package,” UNSW Professor Wen Hu said.
 “Doing so exposes it to bacteria, and that accelerates spoilage.
 VibMilk is non-invasive, which means you can test the freshness of the milk without breaking the seal.”

 Interestingly, VibMilk isn’t the world’s first non-invasive method of testing the freshness of milk.
-However, previous techniques either required expensive equipment, were too inconvenient, or only worked with transparent and semi-transparent containers.
+However, previous techniques either required expensive equipment, were too inconvenient, or only worked with transparent and semi-transparent milk containers.
 VibMilk, on the other hand, favors mass adoption, as it relies on the built-in vibration motor of the average smartphone.

 Researchers came up with VibMilk by analyzing how milk goes bad.
 That is caused by the increase of bacteria, which in turn results in increased lactate levels and decreased glucose levels.
 When milk spoils, it changes physical properties like density, viscosity, and surface tension, all of which return different responses to vibration signals.